 MM empowers individuals to accept personal responsibility for choosing and maintaining their own path, whether moderation or abstinence.
 MM promotes early self-recognition of risky drinking behavior, when moderation is a more easily achievable goal.

-This same problem extends to painkiller addictions, because harm reduction does not employ therapies that would educate patients how to manage their pain without the use of drugs.
+This same problem extends to painkiller addictions because harm reduction does not employ therapies that would educate patients on how to manage their pain without the use of drugs.

-The most common indictment against abstinence-based addiction recovery philosophies is their strict adherence to the 12-steps model, which focuses on spirituality and a higher power.
+The most common indictment against abstinence-based addiction recovery philosophies is their strict adherence to the 12-steps model, which focuses on faith-based addiction treatment.
 Not all people are comfortable with the idea of praying or focusing on spirituality.
 Opponents of the strategy also point to low success rates and an unwillingness for many individuals to seek treatment because they do not want to completely cease using.

 Alcoholics and drug addicts generally require more than just the standard 30-day detox suggested by Moderation Management and other harm reduction organizations.
-Additionally, they require counseling and other therapeutic services.
+Additionally, they require long-term alcohol and drug rehab that includes counseling and other therapeutic services.
 Much of the medical community classifies addiction as a chronic brain disease.
-As such, abstinence-treatment is the only way to ensure that the disease remains in remission.
+As such, abstinence treatment is the only way to ensure that the disease remains in remission.

 Drinkers who self-identify as needing to curb their drinking may find harm reduction to be a better strategy.
 It is less intensive, less expensive, less invasive and does not close the door on socially drinking.
 It does, however, require a level of self-control and accountability that is uncommon in problem drinkers.
 How many drinkers can even recall how many alcoholic beverages they had the night before?
 How realistic is it for a drinker to pause in between drinks and mark down in a notebook when he or she has consumed a beverage?